 - Create an appropriate job description.
-Select level and step according to the guidelines established by Career and Student Employment Services and contact them at (269) 387-2745.
+Select level and step according to the guidelines established by Career and Student Employment Services.
+For assistance, please contact (269) 387-2745.

 - Coordinate the pay rate with the model established by Career and Student Employment Services.
 Pay rates must be assigned based on the position and skills necessary to complete assigned tasks.

-- Confirm that the student has received a Federal Work-study award.
-Students who have been awarded Federal Work-study may view and print their award letter any time using GoWMU.
-Please ask them to provide whatever documentation you desire to confirm their award.
+- Confirm that the student has received a Federal Work-study offer.
+Students who have been offered Federal Work-study may view and print their offer letter any time using GoWMU.
+Please ask them to provide whatever documentation you desire to confirm their offer.
 To assist you with this task, access COGNOS and run the following report "30.30.30 Work Study Recruitment and Award Confirmation."
 You will be asked to provide a semester/session.
-This report provides the current list of students who have received Federal Work-study, the type of Federal Work-study awarded, award status and the amount of the award.
+This report provides the current list of students who have received Federal Work-study, the type of Federal Work-study offered, offer status and the amount of the offer.
 For more information about the COGNOS reporting tool, contact the individual responsible for providing computer support to your area.

 federal Work-Study Compliance and Audit